13302296C/future_debounce_button/README.md

 -----
 ## Features

-A button with very simple implementation that provides a complete boilerplate for handling and debouncing an asynchronous request (API calls etc.).
+A button with a very simple implementation that provides complete boilerplate for handling and debouncing of asynchronous requests (API calls etc.).
 The FDB button handles the future (debounce, abort, block) and updates own state based on the state future and provided parameters.

 -----
 ## Getting started

-This button is MVC/MVVM-friendly and easy to use.
+This button is MVC/MVVM-friendly and is easy to use.
 The only required parameter is the `onPressed` future.
 Everything else is optional.

 ```dart
 // A button that handles a future of type `Future<int>`